Creating a Simple Plugin

 )

-Note that whenever an ID is assigned to an HTML element, it must include a %widget_id% tag.
-This will be replaced with the widget’s ID, ensuring unique IDs.
-Without unique IDs, issues arise if the same plugin is launched in two different widgets.
-In the case of duplicate IDs, the HTML page will fail to render.
+Note that whenever we assign an ID to an HTML element, it must include a %widget_id% tag, which will be replaced by the widget ID, allowing for unique IDs.
+Indeed, it would be problematic if the same plugin was launched in two different widgets.
+In case of multiple IDs, the HTML page does not display.

-Additionally, each ID is wrapped in the ns function (see the chapter on Shiny modules in the Mastering Shiny book for more information).
+Moreover, each ID is encapsulated in an ns function (see the chapter on Shiny modules in the Mastering Shiny book for more information).

-Here, we’ve added borders to our div elements using border:dashed 1px; to visualize the divs, which are currently empty.
+We have added borders to our blocks (div) with border:dashed 1px; to visualize our blocks, which are currently empty.
 We will remove these attributes later.

-Click on the “Run plugin code” icon on the left side of the screen.
+Click on the “Run plugin” icon on the left side of the screen (or use the shortcut CMD/CTRL + SHIFT + ENTER).

-You will automatically be redirected to the “Test” tab, and you should see the following result.
+You will be automatically switched to the “Test” tab and you should get this result.

-We can clearly see the two div blocks side by side, each with a dashed border.
+We can clearly see the two div blocks side by side, with a dotted border.

 Now let’s add our histogram.

-To do this, we use the plotOutput function, which we will modify on the server side to display our plot.
+We use the plotOutput function for this, which we will modify with renderPlot on the server side to display our plot.

 div(